sighupio/gangplank/docs/README.md

-# Deploying Gangway
+# Deploying Gangplank

-Deploying Gangway consists of writing a config file and then deploying the service.
+Deploying Gangplank consists of writing a config file and then deploying the service.
 The service is stateless so it is relatively easy to manage on Kubernetes.
 How you provide access to the service is going to be dependent on your specific configuration.